 On Diwali day, Lord Ram is believed to have won his battle against the demon Ravan, which took place for ten long days.
 He returned with his wife, Sita, his brother, Lakshman and Hanuman after 14 years of exile.
 After Sita was returned to Lord Ram, the celebration took place in Ayodhya in the glory and courage of Lord Rama.

-Why Diwali arrives 20 – 21 days after the celebration of Dussehra in Ayodhya?
+Why does Diwali arrive 20 – 21 days after the celebration of Dussehra in Ayodhya?

-To celebrate the return of Lord Rama (the incarnation of Lord Vishnu) in the kingdom after a long period of time, the people of Ayodhya celebrated Diwali by exploding fireworks and cookies.
+To celebrate the return of Lord Rama (the incarnation of Lord Vishnu) to the kingdom after a long period, the people of Ayodhya celebrated Diwali by exploding fireworks and cookies.
 On this day, many pandas also represent the drama to show Lord Rama’s victory against the demon Ravan.

 See Also: 14 Things Not to Do in Diwali Festival